JOHN LITHGOW: STORIES BY HEART Begins Previews Tonight

 Virtuosity and imagination combine in one utterly unique event, as Tony and Emmy Award winner John Lithgow creates a singularly intimate evening.
 With equal measures of humor and heart, he evokes memories of family, explores and expands the limits of the actor's craft, and masterfully conjures a cast of indelible characters from classic short stories by Ring Lardner and P. G. Wodehouse.
 Lithgow elevates the magic of storytelling to masterful new heights.

-John Lithgow: Stories By Heart will begin preview performances on Thursday, December 21, 2017 and opens officially on Thursday, January 11, 2018.
+John Lithgow: Stories By Heart will begin preview performances tonight, December 21, 2017 and opens officially on Thursday, January 11, 2018.
 This is a limited engagement through Sunday, March 4, 2018 at the American Airlines Theatre on Broadway (227 West 42nd Street).

 Stories By Heart first took shape in 2008 at Lincoln Center Theater directed by Jack O'Brien in a special repertory presentation, with Lithgow telling one story each night.
 Since then he has evolved the play in theaters around the country, produced by Staci Levine, on evenings away from his filming schedule.
 Now, the Broadway debut of John Lithgow: Stories By Heart will be the culmination of this artistic development.